Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/Overview.md

 ##Design language
 We recommend Add-In developers to adopt the Office design language and use our [UI toolkit](UIToolkit.md) when creating custom HTML based experiences.
-If your company already has a design language or specific design elements that you want to use in an Add-In you are welcome to do so as long as the end result provides a harmonious experience for Office users.
+If your company already has a design language you are welcome to use it as long as the end result provides a harmonious experience for Office users.

 ####Building Blocks